Spanwise variations in membrane flutter dynamics

 The panels (a)--(f) have certain common features that are seen more widely in parameter space.
 The membranes tend to oscillate about a primarily upward-deflected state, a primarily downward-deflected state, or between the two.
 In all of these panels, the membranes initially reach a primarily upward- or downward-deflected state before transitioning to the eventual steady-state motion.
-Panels (c) and (d) transition between primarily upward and downward states irregularly at large times, while (a)--(b) and (e)--(f) assume primarily up-and-down oscillations.
-All the panels show oscillations with similar dominant frequencies.
-Superposed on the dominant oscillations are much-higher-frequency spanwise-asymmetric oscillations that can be seen in the slight jaggedness of the plots in panels (e) and (f) but also occur with even finer jaggedness in (a)--(d).
-The main message of figure \ref{fig:FRFRwithAR1saddleAndLinearIC} is that the same long-time steady-state dynamics apparently occur with both initial conditions, but there are long transient times ($\approx 200$--$400$ time units) in which the dynamics may differ greatly.
-We will show next that the transient time may in fact be much longer when $R_1 \gg 1$.
+Panels (a) and (b) assume primarily up-and-down oscillations, panels (c) and (d) transition between primarily upward and downward states irregularly at large times, while (e)--(f) assume upward-deflected oscillations.
+All the panels show oscillations with similar dominant frequencies because $R_1$ is small.
+Superposed on the dominant oscillations are much-higher-frequency spanwise-asymmetric oscillations that can be seen in the slight jaggedness of the plots in panels (c) and (d) but also occur with even finer jaggedness in (a)--(b), (e)--(f).
+The main message of figure~\ref{fig:FRFRwithAR1saddleAndLinearIC} is that the same long-time steady-state dynamics apparently occur with both initial conditions, but there are long transient times ($\approx 200$--$300$ time units) in which the dynamics may differ greatly.
+The transient time may in fact be much longer when $R_1 \gg 1$.